kubecost/docs/gcp-out-of-cluster.md

 Kubecost provides the ability to allocate out of clusters costs, e.g. Cloud SQL instances and Cloud Storage buckets, back to Kubernetes concepts like namespace and deployment.
 All data remains on your cluster when using this functionality and is not shared externally.
+Read the [Cloud Integrations](https://github.com/kubecost/docs/blob/master/cloud-integration.md) docomentation for more information on how Kubecost connects with Cloud Service Providers.

 The following guide provides the steps required for allocating out of cluster costs.